Types

 end;

-Exercise: Read this excellent little article that explains name and structural equivalence, with some intersting facts about type equivalence in C.
+Exercise: Read this excellent little article that explains name and structural equivalence, with some interesting facts about type equivalence in C.

 Type Compatibility